john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 ```
 Inside this promise, you can see a setTimeout function which is delayed 2 seconds and simulates an asynchronous operation.
 This asynchronous operation will be
-*consumed* (i.e. used) somewhere else in the code because the promise object *promises* us that the result (e.g. "The promise works!") will be given to us or else
+*consumed* (i.e. used) somewhere else in the code because the promise object *promises* us that the result will be given to us.
+Also note at this point that the
+promise is *pending*.

+**REMEMBER**: The two parameters passed in (e.g. resolve, reject) are **functions**, so inside the asynchronous function we call them and pass a value.
+Here, we have
+two functions, **resolve** and **reject**.
+* IF the promise is **resolved**, then the asynchronous operation will produce "The promise works!".
-we will get a rejected message (e.g. Sorry, the promise didnt work).
+* IF the promise is **rejected**, then the asynchronous operation will produce a new error object with the message "Sorry, the promise didnt work".

 ```JavaScript